 Fiduciaries of employee benefit plans that are governed by ERISA are subject to regulation by the U.S. Department of Labor.
 ERISA regulates the activities of a fiduciary of an employee benefit plan covered by that law, including an investment manager or advisor with respect to the plan's assets.
+Certain of the Company's subsidiaries will be expanding their ability to offer personalized retirement investment advice to ERISA plan participants and Individual Retirement Account owners through the use of digital capabilities.
+Such service will cause such subsidiaries to be fiduciaries under Department of Labor Regulation Section 2510.3-21 which becomes effective on April 10, 2017.

-Severe penalties are imposed by ERISA on fiduciaries that breach their duties to ERISA covered plans.
-The Company's subsidiaries issue insurance and annuity contracts for investment of employee benefit plans and provide a variety of other services to such plans.
+The Company's subsidiaries also issue insurance and annuity contracts for investment of employee benefit plans and provide a variety of other services to such plans.
 The provision of such services may cause the Company and its subsidiaries to be a "party in interest," as such term is defined in ERISA and the Internal Revenue Code of 1986, as amended (the "Code"), with respect to such plans.
-Unless a statutory or administrative exemption is available, certain transactions between parties in interest and those plans are prohibited by ERISA and the Code.
+Certain transactions between parties in interest and those plans are prohibited by ERISA and the Code.